PlaceOS/search-ingest/README.md

 - `ES_URI`: elasticsearch uri, detects whether to use TLS off schema
 - `RUBBER_SOUL_HOST`: host to bind server to
 - `RUBBER_SOUL_PORT`: port for server to listen on
+- `LOGSTASH_HOST`: Logstash host for sending JSON formatted logs to
+- `LOGSTASH_PORT`: Logstash port that UDP input service is listening on

 ## Development